 How to check for leaks

 After you find and determine what type of meter you have, you can easily check for a leak.
-On the Sensus meter, the small black triangle located above the numbers is the "leak indicator" dial and will move in a clockwise motion when water is moving through the meter.
-On the Invensys meter, the red pointer is the leak indicator and will move in a counter-clockwise direction when water is moving through the meter.
-On the Metron meter, the red asterisk is the leak indicator and it will move in a counter-clockwise direction when water is moving through the meter.
+On the Sensus meter, the small black triangle located above the numbers is the leak indicator.
+On the Sensus meter, the leak indicators will move in a clockwise motion when water is being used.
+On the Invensys meter, the red pointer is what is referred to as the leak indicator.
+On the Metron meter, the red asterisk is the leak indicator.
+This will move in a counter clockwise direction when water is being used.
+On the Iperl meter, the circle with a + in it indicates water is moving through the meter.

-With all the water turned off in your house, there should be no movement of the leak indicator.
+With all the water turned off in the house, there should be no movement of the pointers or the dials on any of the meters.
 If you have turned off all the taps in the house, and the meter appears to be turning, you may have a leak.
+Find how to identify leaks here.
 Use the step-by-step Smart Home Water Guide to isolate the leak and determine where it is coming from.

 What do I do if I can’t find the leak?

 What do I do if the meter tells me I don’t have a leak but my water use is still high?

-Call the Water Conservation Office at (480) 503-6098 or register online to schedule a free appointment with a Water Conservation Specialist.
-The Specialist will go through all the water using fixtures of the house, including the irrigation system, and almost always come up with the answer to the question of "where is all my water going?"
+Still schedule a Water Efficiency Checkup with a Gilbert Water Conservation Specialist.
+We will go through all the water using fixtures of the house, including the irrigation system, and almost always come up with the answer to the question of “where is all my water going?”
+For additional assistance – Water.Conservation@gilbertaz.gov